mindyng/Take-Homes/Welocalize/Senior_Data_Analyst/Response.md

 ![overallpie](pie.png)

 We can see here that 90.5% are OTD's (True) and 9.5% (False) need some work.
 The neighboring graph just shows straight counts for reference.
+Even though Welocalize made the cut-off for customer acceptance, still room for improvement.

+After calculating